MediaComem/comem-archidep/ex/big-browser-deployment.md

 make it easier for you to test the automated deployment at the end.

 Then install the required dependencies and perform the required setup as indicated in the [project's `README`][readme].
+That README is generic: it is not written specifically for this exercise.

-Where necessary, you will need to find installation instructions for Ubuntu (version 20.04 Focal).
+Where necessary, you will need to find installation instructions for Ubuntu (version 24.04 Noble).

 ### Optional: test in development mode